ha-noh/hall-of-fame-discord-bot/halloffame_logic.md

 # On reaction to a Post in the Input channel:
 1. Check if the reaction
 	- occurred in the correct channel,
-	- is on an image/video post (maybe allow text if it's in a quote?)
+	- is on an image/video post

 2. Check the Collection for the Post (via its Url)
-	1. if there is no entry, add one and set its Flag to false, its Count to 1, and add the reactor to the "List"
+	1. if there is no entry, add one and set its RepostFlag to false, its Count to 1, and add the reactor to the "List"
 	2. else check if the Reactor appears in the List
 		1. Count++
-		2. if !Flag, add the Reactor to the List
+		2. if !RepostFlag, add the Reactor to the List
-			- if the (number of unique reactors in the List) >= the Threshold, repost and set Flag to true
+			- if the `(number of unique reactors in the List) >= the Threshold` && `BlacklistFlag != true`, repost and set RepostFlag to true
-		3. else if Flag is true, update the emoji reactions on the Output post
+		3. else if RepostFlag is true, update the emoji reactions on the Output post

 3. Repost to the Output Channel
 	1. Tag the original poster and include the original message content in a quote